SHOW HOLDER -- Jennifer Moore

 1. If you have a question about where a breed goes, email the show holders or ask the judge at the show.

-2. Coach / Carriage / Standardbred classes includes Friesians, Drum Horses, Gypsy Vanners & Cobs, Welsh Cobs (Section D), Cleveland Bays, Standardbreds as well as any breed originally developed as a light / fancy coach / carriage breed.
+2. Coach / Carriage / Standardbred classes includes Welsh Cobs (Section D), Friesians, Cleveland Bays, Standardbreds as well as any breed originally developed as a light / fancy coach / carriage breed.

-3. Other Draft Breeds includes Spotted Draft, Noriker, American Cream Draft, Boulonnais, Black Forest Draft, Breton, Suffolk Punch, Japanese Ban’ei, and any other breed not specified in the other Draft classes.
+4. Other Draft Breeds includes Spotted Draft, Noriker, American Cream Draft, Boulonnais, Black Forest Draft, Breton, Suffolk Punch, Japanese Ban’ei, and any other breed not specified in the other draft classes.

-6. Other Ponies include any breed from another country.
+6. Other Ponies include any breed from another country that does not have an assigned class.

 8. Nez Perce will go in Other Stock.